-- 1. For the reasons given in this Notice and pursuant to Article 90(2) of the Regulatory Law 2004 (the Law), the Dubai Financial Services Authority (DFSA) has decided to impose a fine on MGL of USD246,558.29 (the Fine). - MGL has agreed to settle this matter.
-The DFSA has, therefore, decided to reduce the fine by a settlement discount of 30%.
-Were it not for the settlement discount the DFSA would have imposed a fine of USD352,226.13 on MGL. - 3.
-This Notice is addressed to MGL alone.
-Nothing in this Notice constitutes a determination that any person other than MGL has breached any legal or regulatory rule, and the opinions expressed in this Notice are without prejudice to the position of any third party, or of the DFSA in relation to any third party.
+2. The DFSA has considered representations made by Mr Arora as to his and his family's current financial circumstances, and the hardship which would be caused to him and his family by the imposition of the Fine.
+The DFSA has therefore decided to reduce the Fine by one-third to USD125,000.
+Mr Arora has also agreed to settle this matter.
+The DFSA has, therefore, decided to further reduce the Fine by a settlement discount of

+30% to USD87,500.
+Were it not for the settlement discount and the DFSA's consideration of Mr Arora's financial hardship, the DFSA would have imposed a fine of USD187,500 on Mr Arora.

+3. This Notice is addressed to Mr Arora alone.
+Nothing in this Notice constitutes a determination that any person other than Mr Arora has breached any legal or regulatory rule, and the opinions expressed in this Notice are without prejudice to the position of any third party, or of the DFSA in relation to any third party.